Online Education and Training in Pastoral Christian Studies

 Achieving a master's degree is a further expression of one's commitment to the ministry.
 Master's degree programs in Christian studies typically include advanced study of the Old and New Testaments, in addition to the study of Christian philosophy and ethics.
 A student can usually earn this graduate degree in around two years.

 The main goal of online Christian education programs is to prepare students to join the ministry.
 However, many pastoral Christian studies students go on to pursue such varied careers as theology teachers, youth counselors, church historians or missionaries.
 According to the U.S. Bureau of Labor Statistics (BLS), employment of clergy and religious directors is expected to increase 10% and eight percent, respectively, in the 2012-2022 decade (www.bls.gov).
 BLS data from 2013 shows that the average annual wage for members of the clergy was $47,540 while religious directors earned $44,240.

 - Recently Updated

-Learn about degrees in pastoral Christian studies.
-Get information on Bachelor of Arts degrees, course requirements and career...
+Learn about Bachelor of Arts programs in pastoral Christian studies.
+Get information on course requirements and career...

 Christian studies, loosely known as theology, is a personally rewarding academic choice.
 The following article is meant to be a...